 The third phase: to thrive

 In Phase 3, organizations reacting to and building infrastructure for the Novel Economy is the new status quo.
 Emphasis from here on out is 1) expanding digital business capacity and expertise, 2) fueling the organization’s innovation engine for growth (operational, product, and services) 3) expanding the role of AI and automation across the enterprise to improve capacity, and 4) resilience for long-term disruption-proofing.Get ready for the ‘Novel Economy’ and recovering from COVID-19 fallout, Vala Afshar, ZDNet

-The third phase of the novel economy begins with the acceptance of the following fact: Despite the pandemic, in the new economic circumstances, it’s possible to achieve results.
+The third phase of the novel economy begins with the acceptance that, despite the pandemic, it’s possible to achieve results in the new circumstances.

-In the third phase, the imperative is to thrive, with the help of:
+In the third phase, the imperative is to thrive.

 - Creation of new value through innovation processes;

 - Robotics (for example, drone delivery), etc.

 Speaking of the changes that the novel economy brings, there are two types of changes:

 - The rise of the “generation N” when it comes to consumers;

 - The growing importance of technology when it comes to businesses.